-James Rose works on renewable electricity and energy efficiency.
-James produces reports and multimedia content and is a regular contributor to GRACE's Ecocentric blog.
-He was co-author and project manager for The Network for New Energy Choices' award winning report on net metering and interconnection, "Freeing the Grid."
+James Rose works on initiatives to promote public awareness of food and agricultural issues in order to transition to more sustainable practices.
+James provides research support and creates content, is a regular contributor to GRACE's Ecocentric blog and operates in other capacities to support program work.
+He was co-author and project manager for GRACE's award winning annual report on small scale renewable energy, "Freeing the Grid."
 Prior to GRACE, James interned at the United Nations, contributed to a report on alternative waste solutions for the NYC Economic Development Corporation, conducted wildlife research on the Western Bluebird and did research in a molecular biology laboratory.
 James received an MPA in Environmental Science and Policy from Columbia University's School of International and Public Affairs and a BA in Biology from Earlham College.
 He enjoys running, gardening, reading and cooking for his family.

 In the world of food, a label does't always let you know what you are getting, let alone to know if it is sustainable.
 To navigate the complicated world of making more sustainable food choices, here are a few questions to ask to make sure you are getting the real deal.